 This resort is, not surprisingly, NOLA-themed, with a fun pool and decent, but not great food court.
 The landscaping is lovely and the Sassagoula river runs right behind the resort, adding to the ambience.
 Some of the theming hits the mark, while other aspects (the jazz-playing crocodiles, among others) are pretty cheesy.
 The resort offers free Disney buses to all Disney parks and a boat to Disney Springs.
 While we used both the buses and the boat to Disney Springs, we primarily used the Minnie vans to get around.
 (I’m guessing if we did the math on the Minnie vans, it might have more cost-effective to stay at a monorail resort.)

 Like every other Disney-goer, we had our meals planned and our FastPass+ rides booked.
 During the planning process, I fell down a real rabbit hole of all things Disney, but in doing so, I came up with a pretty good balance of character meetings (W’s priority), rides (N’s priority) and experiences.
-See the travel guides page some of my tips on planning for and dining at Disney.
+See the travel guides page some of my tips on planning for Disney.

 Character Meals & Meetings